18F/guides/content/engineering/our-approach/code-review.md

   title: Code review
 ---

-_A friendly guide for reviewing code — and not each other — at TTS._
+_A friendly guide for reviewing code — and not each other — at 18F._

 ## Why reviews?
 Code reviews are an incredibly important part of the development process.
 Our goals when reviewing code are to: